 What happens if conditions occur during the service program that impact my ability to return home to the U.S.?

 Global Volunteers’ policy is to assist you in finding appropriate accommodations and help you rearrange your travel when possible.
 Any expenses you incur because of a quarantine or other conditions that impact your ability to return home are your responsibility.

 What happens if a volunteer shows COVID symptoms?

-The CDC reports that it is extremely unlikely for a vaccinated person to contract or transmit COVID-19.
-However, if you or any volunteer shows COVID-19 symptoms, you will be referred and transported to a local medical facility.
+Any volunteers who show symptoms of COVID-19 are separated from healthy team members.
 Because you are responsible for any medical costs incurred, we recommend you confirm with your health insurance company before leaving home that your medical expenses would be covered.
 We also recommend your purchase a supplemental travel medical insurance policy.

 Does Global Volunteers require additional medical or travel insurance to join a service program?

 No. We don’t require additional medical or travel insurance; however, we always strongly recommend that each volunteer purchase such an insurance policy.
 Please read the fine print on these insurance policies because some policies include exceptions/exemptions for COVID-19.